 Lentils are small edible legumes that are high in protein and low in fat.
 They have an earthy and peppery taste with a texture very similar to ground beef.
 In fact, they make a great meat replacement for most vegan recipes.

-This healthy soup is filled with lentils and cumin, making it the perfect heart-warming dish for all the cold days to come.
+This healthy soup is filled with lentils and cumin, making it the perfect heart-warming dinner meal for all the winter days to come.
 It’s so flavorful that you can just enjoy it all on its own with some pita bread and feta cheese.

 Let’s make Instant Pot Lentil Soup in the chef level with this video: